grpc/grpc.github.io/docs/tutorials/basic/php.md

 ---
+bodyclass: docs
 layout: docs
-title: gRPC Basics - PHP
+headline: gRPC Basics - PHP
+sidenav: doc-side-tutorial-nav.html
+type: markdown
 ---

-<h1 class="page-header">gRPC Basics: PHP</h1>

-This tutorial provides a basic PHP programmer's introduction to working with gRPC.
+<p class="lead">This tutorial provides a basic PHP programmer's introduction to working with gRPC.</p>

 By walking through this example you'll learn how to:

 - Define a service in a .proto file.
 - Generate client code using the protocol buffer compiler.